March 2022

 We recommend you ‘Register with Us‘.
 This enables us to notify you that your APPP resource has been updated, which is usually every six months.
 By submitting this information, you will only receive email notifications from us in relation to APPP updates and your information will not be given to any third parties.

-If you print a chapter, to take to a meeting for example, please note it will have a water mark stating it is valid for 72 hours only and the date it was printed.
-Whilst APPP resources are usually updated every six months, there may be occasions when it is updated urgently as a result of a Safeguarding Adults Review or inspection recommendation, so it is important to be sure that you are using the most recent copy.
-That is why we recommend that if you have to print a chapter, you no longer refer to it after that time.
+This resource has been designed to be used online.
+If you print a chapter, for example to take to a meeting, please note it is valid for 72 hours only from the date it was printed.
+Whilst the APPP is usually updated every six months, there may be occasions when it is updated as a result of a Safeguarding Adults Review or inspection recommendation, so it is important to be sure that you are using the most recent copy.
+This is why we recommend that if you have to print a chapter, you no longer refer to it after that time.

 Copyright